nplang/NPL-Tutorials/README.md

 ### How to get a Working Environment

-To accelerate your experiernce on Hands-on tutorial, we have prepared complete test environment in a virtual machine.
+To accelerate your experience on Hands-on tutorial, we have prepared complete test environment in a virtual machine.

 Steps to use  Virtual Machiene.
 - Download [VirtualBox](http://www.oracle.com/technetwork/server-storage/virtualbox/downloads/index.html)